mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_v9/README.md

 The two pipelines are combined with a `full outer join`, so a row survives if it appears on either side.

-- A search access point with no matching SERP impression keeps its `sap` count.
+- A search access point with no matching SERP impression keeps its `sap_counts` value.
 Driving the join from SERP alone would drop that activity entirely, since the SAP `source` and SERP `sap_source` vocabularies only partly overlap.
 - A SERP impression with no matching SAP event keeps its ad and engagement measures.
 - Measures that exist on only one side are `null` on rows from the other side.
 Rows contributed solely by SAP have no `serp_counts`, `ad_click_target`, `os_version_major` or `os_version_minor`, and no `serp_*` ad or engagement counts.